Kate Vaughan: Life and career

-Vaughan was born in London; as a young girl she appeared on stage in the West End, where her father was an orchestral musician.
+Vaughan was born in London; as a young girl she appeared on stage in the West End, where her father (James Matthias Candelin) was an orchestral musician.
 She is associated with the development of the skirt dance, which she performed as part of an 1873 production of Orpheus in the Underworld.
 She appeared with her sister Susie as the Vaughan Sisters.
 The skirt dance was a demure version of the can-can, and it was performed with long skirts made from large lengths of material.
 After she had retired from dancing she described her technique to an interviewer:

 In 1876 her main work was at John Hollingshead's Gaiety Theatre in London, where she was employed for the next seven years.
 This was a time when Nellie Farren, Edward O'Connor Terry and E. W. Royce were the stars at the theatre, particularly in Victorian burlesque.
 In June 1884 Vaughan married Colonel the Hon Frederick Arthur Wellesley, the youngest son of 1st Earl of Cowley; she was the second of Wellesley's three wives.
 The marriage ended in 1897.
 After a break she reappeared on stage in the summer of 1885, where she did a short cameo appearance for just two well-received minutes each night.
 At the height of her career she was being paid £72 a week to appear as a dancer.

 After this she retired from dancing; the skirt dance had become so fashionable that it was said that every young lady needed to have it in her repertoire.
 Vaughan reinvented herself as a successful comedy actress.
 From 1886 she toured and played London seasons in new productions of classic English comedies including She Stoops to Conquer and The Rivals, heading a company that included Charles Collette, Lionel Brough and Johnston Forbes-Robertson.
 By 1889 she had, according to The Times, attained a unique position as an actress of classic comedy.

 Vaughan left her husband in 1892, and in 1897 he successfully sued for divorce.
 There were no children of the marriage.
 From about 1896 her health began to deteriorate, and on medical advice she spent some time in Australia in that year.
 Vaughan died in 1903 in Johannesburg, South Africa, during an unsuccessful tour starting in Cape Town.
 She was buried in Braamfontein cemetery in Johannesburg where one of her pall bearers was her former colleague at the Gaiety, Edward Terry.